ethux/ethux-ai/README.md

 2. Copy the example environment variables and fill in your API keys and other vars

-Note: Right now it works on with the Mistral API and models, for other API providers you have to change some of the code.
+Note: Right now it works only with the Mistral API and models, for other API providers you have to change some of the code.

    Use: `cp .example.env .env`.